androolloyd/dappnode-lattice-connect/README.md

 This package exposes `3100` for the lattice-connect relay and `1883` for the MQTT broker.

 **WARNING: The default GridPlus Wallet (https://lattice.gridplus.io/) is only accessible over HTTPS.
-You'll need to install the Lattice-Manager package to manage your Lattice1.**
+You'll need to install the Lattice-Manager package to manage your Lattice1 OR Expose 3100 over HTTPS whenever you want to upload an ABI pack (this is not recommended)**

+If you don't want to install the Lattice-Manager you can turn the HTTPS access on/off as needed.

 Follow these instructions on your lattice1 to connect (SSH to your Lattice1):